Doctoral Concentration in Latin American, Caribbean, and U.S. Latino Cultural Studies

 Prior to admission, degree candidates will demonstrate proficiency in Spanish by completing one or more graduate level courses taught in Spanish with a grade of B or better.
 Before or after admission, candidates must also demonstrate knowledge of a second language used in Latin America and the Caribbean (other than English and Spanish, e.g. Portuguese, French, Quiche, Dutch, Haitian Creole) by passing an undergraduate course in that language with a grade of B or better.
 A second language could be the native language of the candidate.
 Second language proficiency must be approved by the Director of Graduate Studies.

 Candidates are required to complete 30 credits beyond an approved MA.
-Coursework will include a core sequence of 15 credits (LCS 502, 503, 504, 505 and 506 and one methodology course), and a focus area of 15 credits (including LCS 781 Directed Readings) in either Culture, History, and Society or Language, Literature, and Fine Arts.
-Candidates with an MA in LACS from the University at Albany will substitute 15 other credits (as advised) for the core sequence and complete 12 credits (including LCS 781 Directed Readings) in the focus area.
-Independent Study (LCS 695) and Topics courses (LCS 696) are strictly for unusual academic contexts and require the approval of the Graduate Studies Committee.
+Coursework will include a core sequence of 15 credits (ALCS 502, 503, 504, 505 and 506 a 3 credit methods course approved by the advisor and a student directed focus area of 12 credits (including ALCS 781 Directed Readings).
+Candidates with an MA in LACS from the University at Albany will substitute 15 other credits (as advised) for the core sequence and complete 12 credits (including ALCS 781 Directed Readings) in the focus area.
+Independent Study (ALCS 695) and Topics courses (ALCS 696) require the approval of the Director of Graduate Studies.